GLBRC Switchgrass Nitrogen Rate Experiment – Sampling

 Note that early documentation may also refer to this experiment as GLBRC N Gradient Switchgrass plots.
 Also note that as of May 2013, plots with an original ‘2 harvests per year’ strategy are separated by a buried one-half meter deep aluminum barrier.

-Deep cores (1 m deep) were taken in fall 2013 with a hydraulic probe (Geoprobe, Geoprobe Systems, Salina KS), sectioned into depth intervals (0-10 cm, 10-25 cm, 25-50 cm, and 50-100 cm) and each interval analyzed for soil bulk density.
+Deep cores (1 m deep) were taken in fall 2013 with a hydraulic probe (Geoprobe, Geoprobe Systems, Salina KS), sectioned into depth intervals (0-10 cm, 10-25 cm, 25-50 cm, and 50-100 cm) and each interval analyzed for root biomass and soil bulk density.
 A subsample (~30-50 g) of dried soil from each interval was pulverized for total carbon and nitrogen analysis and for archival.

 From 2009 through 2022, soil water (leachate) samples were collected biweekly throughout the growing season (or as allowed by precipitation and soil frost) from low-tension soil water samplers (also called suction lysimeters) buried ~1.2 meters deep in the H2 split plot of every treatment (F1-F8) in replicate blocks R2-R4.
-Sampling followed this protocol.

 Total carbon and nitrogen and archive:

 Subsamples from the machine harvest are also dried, finely ground, analyzed for total carbon and nitrogen, and the remainder, or a portion thereof, archived for future analyses.
 Note that subsamples are not sorted to species; they are left “unsorted” and may contain species other than switchgrass.
 Since 2018, only subsamples from the original 1 harvest per year split plot were analyzed and archived; starting in 2023, subsamples are from the combined harvest of both H1 and H2 split plots.